designmynight/designmynight-developers/site/content/epos-crm-integrations/Zonal-EPOS-Integration/index.md

 * **The remote name could not be resolved: 'nei-XXX.rtpsolutions.net** (where XXX replaced with your group name).

 Zonal is trying to forward the API request to that URL but it can't be found.
-Please check that the payment has not pushed through (the [orange box](https://developers.designmynight.com/epos-crm-integrations/zonal-epos-integration/#checking-that-the-collins-zonal-integration-is-set-up-correctly) will appear next to the payment if it has not pushed correctly).
+You will need to contact Zonal to resolve the issue.

 ## Re-pushing '/create' error bookings
 If the integration is set up to push bookings ASAP, Collins will attempt to push bookings to your tills every time a user saves a booking if one of the following booking fields has been changed in Collins: